 Blowers or surface aerators typically consume 40–60 % of the total energy used in wastewater treatment plants.
 Controlling the aeration equipment with Danfoss AC drives can deliver energy savings of 30–50%.

 Additionally, efficient control of the sludge balance and sludge age with AC drives reduces energy consumption.
 It also increases the amount of carbon to the digester, which can then produce more gas that can be used for energy production.

 The most advanced facilities are therefore able to both clean the wastewater to a very high level and at the same time produce surplus amounts of energy.
 A precondition for this is normally a fully computer-controlled facility where it’s possible, via installation of AC drives on more or less all rotating equipment, to regulate all parameters.

 The importance of a clean and stable water supply as well as taking advantage of opportunities to make major cost reductions on the wastewater-handling side has been realized by many industries.
 Some industries are even moving towards a zero, or very close to zero, water use.
 On the clean water side, this requires utilization of advanced water treatment technologies such as RO and ultrafiltration.
 The VLT® AQUA Drive helps improve process reliability and reduce operation costs.
 On the wastewater handling side, the trend is similar to the municipalities’ vision; wastewater should be seen as a resource from which energy and other resources can be obtained.

-Generating surplus power from wastewater treatment
+Generating surplus power from the wastewater treatment process

 Since 2010, Marselisborg wastewater treatment plant has transformed its focus beyond minimising energy consumed, to maximising net energy surplus.
 Nowadays the facility has net production of both electricity and heat, supplying the district heating system in Denmark’s second-largest municipality, Aarhus.
 The carbon footprint has been reduced by 35 % accordingly.